jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44de1
+id: 5ddb965c65d27e1512d44de2
-title: Part 74
+title: Part 75
 challengeType: 0
-dashedName: part-74
+dashedName: part-75
 ---

 # --description--

-Similar to how you removed each `foodInputs` elements, use the `forEach()` function to remove each `calInputs` element.
+Finally, it's time to clear the other calories that may have been entered for Breakfast, Lunch, and Dinner.
+This can be achieved by calling the `reset()` method on the form.

+Get a reference to the document element with the `id` of `calorie-form` and chain the `reset()` method to it.

 # --hints--